 Warning: major sword geekery alert.
-What follows might interest about 1% of my readership, and about 0.000001% of the world’s population (that’s 60 people).
-But it’s exactly this kind of nit-picking pedantry that in the end makes this the right job for me; because this is the only area in the world where I care this much about such apparently trivial or minor details.
+What follows is exactly the kind of nit-picking pedantry that in the end makes this the right job for me; because this is the only area in the world where I care this much about such apparently trivial or minor details.
 And what to you may seem a minor change is, to me, a huge and fundamental shift in my thinking.

 What am I babbling about?
 The position of my tailbone when holding a rapier.